dmitriyvek/flask-blog/README.md

-# some example information
+# some example flask project

-some test flask blog
+some example imfortmation